taddeseanb/kenya-hub/docs/user/index.md

 **The vertical toolbar on the top right**

+The vertical toolbar allows you to zoom on the map or location, compare maps, measure distance and provide feedback.
+Each of the buttons will be explained below.

  ![mapviewer rightbar](./img/mapviewer_rightbar.png)

 1. Zoom in and out, and back to a full world zoom
 2. Zoom to your current location
 3. Compare two map data side-by-side.
-We will go into detail within the next section on _explore map data_.
+In the next section on _explore map data_.
  ![mapviewer compare](./img/mapviewer_compare.png)

 4. Measure the distance on the map between two locations.